 Certain jurisdictions in the United States are also considering curtailing or have curtailed food retailers’ ability to sell meals to children including free toys if these meals do not meet certain nutritional criteria.

-In Argentina, there are currently several bills in Congress aimed at restricting advertising of high-calorie or processed food and beverages, which are being discussed.
+In Argentina, there are currently several bills in Congress aimed at restricting advertising of high-calorie or processed food and beverages and promoting healthy food/nutrition habits, which are being discussed.
 Although as of the date of this annual report there are currently no federal regulations in force, some of these bills might be enacted in the short term.
 In addition, at the local level, the Province of Santa Fe and the City of Buenos Aires have enacted local regulations, imposing certain restrictions on the advertisement of high-calorie or processed foods and beverages targeting underage consumers.

-Although we have in many cases been able to mitigate the impact of these types of laws and regulations on our sales, we may not be able to do so in the future and the imposition of similar or stricter laws and regulations in the future in the Territories may have a negative impact on our results of operations.
+Although we have introduced changes in our Happy Meals in order to offer more balanced and healthy options to our customers and in many cases been able to mitigate the impact of these types of laws and regulations on our sales, we may not be able to do so in the future and the imposition of similar or stricter laws and regulations in the future in the Territories may have a negative impact on our results of operations.
 In general, regulatory developments that adversely impact our ability to promote and advertise our business and communicate effectively with our target customers, including restrictions on the use of licensed characters, may have a negative impact on our results of operations.

 We are subject to increasingly strict data protection laws, which could increase our costs and adversely affect our business.

 On August 2018, Brazil approved the General Data Protection Law (“Lei Geral de Proteção de Dados” or “LGPD”), federal law 13,709/2018.
 Very similar to the European Union General Data Protection Regulation (“GDPR”), the LGDP significantly improves Brazil’s existing legal framework by regulating the use of personal data by the private and public sectors.
 The concept of “data processing” is broad and includes the collection, storage, transfer, deletion and other activities related to personal data; penalties include warnings, single and daily fines, blocking and elimination of the personal data at stake.
-By the time of its enforcement on August 2020, Arcos Dourados Comercio de Alimentos Ltda. will need to ensure that personal data processing is grounded on at least one legal basis provided for in the LGPD and will need to adopt administrative and technical security measures to protect personal data.
+By the time of its enforcement, Arcos Dourados Comercio de Alimentos Ltda. will need to ensure that personal data processing is grounded on at least one legal basis provided for in the LGPD and will need to adopt administrative and technical security measures to protect personal data.
 The implementation of these and similar laws and regulations in the other countries in which we operate may increase our operation costs, which could have a material adverse effect on our business.
+Another example is Peru, where the Personal Data Protection Law (Law No. 29733) was approved in 2011; and the Supreme Decree No. 003-2013-JUS, Regulation of the Personal Data Protection Law, in 2013.
+All companies are required to comply with these regulations since May 2015.
+This legal framework regulates the use of personal data, which is defined as any operation that allows the recompilation, registration, organization, conservation, elaboration, modification, suppression, transference, or any other operation that facilitates access, correlation or interconnection of personal data.
+Failure to comply is punishable with economic fines by the Personal Data Protection Authority.
+In November 2019, Peru approved the Directorial Resolution No. 80-2019-JUS/DGTAIPD, Practical Guide to Comply with the “Obligation to Inform.”
+This is a general guideline to facilitate compliance with the obligation to inform the various owners of personal data of the processing of their personal data and provides information about the obligation and various exceptions to it.

 Environmental laws and regulations may affect our business.

 We are subject to various environmental laws and regulations.
-These laws and regulations govern, among other things, discharges of pollutants into the air and water and the presence, handling, release and disposal of, and exposure to, hazardous substances.
+These laws and regulations govern, among other things, discharges of pollutants into the air and water and the presence, handling, release and disposal of, and exposure to, hazardous substances, single use plastics and recycling.
 These laws and regulations provide for significant fines and penalties for noncompliance.
 Third parties may also assert personal injury, property damage or other claims against owners or operators of properties associated with release of, or actual or alleged exposure to, hazardous substances at, on or from our properties.

 Liability from environmental conditions relating to prior, existing or future restaurants or restaurant sites, including franchised restaurant sites, may have a material adverse effect on us.
 Moreover, the adoption of new or more stringent environmental laws or regulations could result in a material environmental liability to us.

 In addition, beginning in 2018, Latin America experienced a wave of regulatory attempts to eliminate single use plastic products in the region.
 In many countries, new laws and regulations, especially in relation to the use of plastic straws, have already been approved and in many cases will carry stiff penalties for violations.
+We have addressed this issue in our business by removing all the plastic straws and instead using alternative products.
+Additionally, we removed plastic tops from products used in our business and changed the salad containers in Argentina for carton containers.
 We will need to find suitable alternatives before these new laws and regulations become effective.
-We are working to find alternative products, which may be more expensive than the plastic products we previously used and which may increase our costs and have a material adverse effect on our business.
+Regulations tend to be replicated across countries, and we are seeing an increase in related activity, both nationally and locally, in Brazil, Mexico, Colombia, Argentina, Ecuador, Chile, Peru among other territories.
+We may need to quickly replace other plastic products that we continue to use should additional laws and regulations be put in place.
+These alternatives may be more expensive than the plastic products we currently use, which may increase our costs and have a material adverse effect on our business.

 We may be adversely affected by legal actions with respect to our business.